pulviscriptor/agario-client/README.md

 - `client.tick_counter` number of *tick* packets received (i call them ticks because they contains information about eating/movement/size/disappear... of `Balls`)

 ## Client methods ##
 - `client.connect(server, key)` connect to [agar.io](http://agar.io) server.
-(You need to request `POST http://m.agar.io/` to get both server and key, look how browser do it).
-You can call it again after `client` disconnected from server. **Example:** `client.connect('ws://1.2.3.4:443','Y3hUlH3B')` **ProTip:** each server have few rooms, so you may need connect few times before you will get in room that you want (but you need new key each time).
+Check [Servers](#servers) part in this readme to see how to get server IP and key. **ProTip:** each server have few rooms (if it is not party), so you may need connect few times before you will get in room that you want (but you need new key each time and [agar.io](http://agar.io) can ban your IP for flooding with requests).
 You can look `client.once('leaderBoardUpdate')` to know if you're connected to correct room
 - `client.disconnect()` disconnect from server
 - `client.spawn(name)` will spawn `Ball` with nickname. `client.on('myNewBall')` will be called when server sends our `Ball` info
 - `client.spectate()` will activate spectating mode.
 Look at `client.on('spectateFieldUpdate')` for FOV updates